3/4″ 6pt. SONIC Tools Impact Sockets Review

 1/2″ vs 3/4″ Impact Sockets

-Some may ask why they need a 3/4″ drive line of tools.
-The answer may not be as it seems.
-Stepping up to a 3/4″ drive, from a 1/2″ drive is not required just because a 1/2″ socket isn’t big enough or tough enough for the job.
+Some may ask why they need a 3/4-inch drive line of tools.
+The answer may surprise you.
+Stepping up to a 3/4″ drive from a 1/2″ drive does more than increase available sizes.

-The 3/4″ drive sockets have a thicker socket wall and this greatly aids in adding rotational mass which in turn exponentially increases the torque of the same tool applying the force.
+The 3/4-inch drive sockets have a thicker socket wall.
+This greatly aids in adding rotational mass.
+This, in turn, exponentially increases the torque of the tool applying the force.
 Additionally, the 3/4″ anvil (square) provides more mass and more surface area for striking the socket, which in turn increases that torque applied to the bolt.

 Included in the Sonic impact sockets set were several accessories such as extensions, universal adapter, and 3/4″-to-1″ adapter.
 Having these accessories in true impact form really helps when the fastener you are working on is hard to reach.
 Working under and around this truck required fitting in spaces already accompanied by hydraulic hoses and fittings.
 Using the extension and universal was a must and they performed flawlessly.